• Skip to primary navigation

 • Drain potatoes and place them back into pot or large bowl.
 Mash potatoes with a potato masher or blend with an electric mixer, until mostly smooth.

-• Add butter, brown sugar, salt, vanilla extract, nutmeg and cinnamon and using a potato masher, mash until combined.
+• Add butter, brown sugar, salt, vanilla extract, nutmeg and cinnamon and combine

-• Add heavy cream and combine for another minute until well incorporated.
+• Add heavy cream and 1 small egg (optional), combine for another minute until well incorporated.

 • Transfer sweet-potato mixture to a 2-quart baking dish.
 Top with 2 cups of mini marshmallows and set aside.